Andrettin/Wyrmsun/readme.txt

 - Wyrm's "vicious" icon variation is now linked to the "vicious" trait.
 - Gnomish caravans can now carry two units.
 - Gryphon riders now have a gray-haired variations (graphics by b_o).
+- Added Long Swordsman as a static NPC (doesn't attack and is indestructible), which sometimes appears in random dungeons giving the player extra experience (unit graphics by TaShadan and icon by Jinn).

 * Upgrades
 - Added germanic bronze shield upgrade (graphics by Leo).